On Realistic Target Coverage by Autonomous Drones: Related Work

-\textbf{Video capture using drones:} There is significant interest in using drones and drone swarms for surveillance and video capture \cite{burkle2009collaborating}.
-Challenges of executing capturing video using using drones has been studied in \cite{dornetchallenges} including low quality footage due to distance and the need to adapt to target mobility.
-Several proposals have been made for mobile target tracking using a single drone \cite{naseer2013followme} and persistent tracking by handing over targets between multiple drones \cite{mueller2016persistent}.
-Such applications focus on having target in view while not focusing on the angle the target is viewed from.
-Another direction of using drones for video capture is autonomous cinematography where not only having and maintaining targets in view is important, but also the aesthetic quality plays a role in the selection of footage \cite{joubert2016towards}.
-In earlier work, we developed several target coverage algorithms for targets represented as points and deployed them on our testbed \cite{ours_mass,ours_mobiwac,una}. \textit{In this paper, our work relies on literature in drone control to develop an autonomous system that makes use of our developed target model.
-We also show that the overhead of running the coverage algorithm is negligible compared to other components of the surveillance system.
-We envision that the proposed model can be leveraged to improve the quality of of coverage in tracking and autonomous cinematography applications where the BCPF can be adjusted to suit specific aesthetic or gesture capture requirements.}
+\textbf{Video capture using drones:} There has been a growing interest in using drones and drone swarms for surveillance and video capture \cite{burkle2009collaborating} {, e.g., for sport streaming~\cite{sports}}.
+In such applications, several challenges including target mobility and low quality footage (e.g., due to distance) were studied in \cite{dornetchallenges}.
+For mobile target tracking, using either a single drone \cite{naseer2013followme} or multiple drones \cite{mueller2016persistent} can be used for persistent tracking.
+Such applications focus on target coverage without restricting the angles from which targets are viewed.
+Autonomous cinematography is another application for drones, beyond coverage and tracking, the aesthetic quality plays a key role in viewpoint planning \cite{joubert2016towards}. { Building upon earlier work in virtual cinematography~\cite{director_ICMR11}, this exciting line of work has recently been witnessing very interesting developments~\cite{cin_TOG15,ETH,cin_director}.} In earlier work, we developed several target coverage algorithms for targets represented as points and deployed them on our testbed \cite{ours_mass,ours_mobiwac,una,khan2016simulating}. \textit{In this paper, our work leverages recent advances in drone technologies to develop an autonomous system that utilizes our enhanced target model and demonstrate the feasibility of running the proposed coverage algorithms on a real system.
+We envision extensions of the proposed model to accommodate specific aesthetic or gesture capture requirements to allow more control over the quality of coverage as required for persistent tracking and cinematography.}